Definition for Infidelity

 There is the heartache that comes with the business, but now it’s felt for a purpose.
 No matter what “type” of affair couples present with, the pair can look plainly at the personal side of their lives.

-For some Involved Spouses, the pain comes from the damage they have inflicted on their spouses.
+For some Involved Partners, the pain comes from the damage they have inflicted on their spouses.
 For others, they recognize the damage that they have done to their own integrity.

 As for the hurt partners, I’ll leave you with the words of one wise woman when I asked her what she needed to heal.
 Her answer stayed with me.
 She said:

 “I don’t need the passwords to his phone or social media accounts.
 I know they can be worked around.
 I don’t need his promises never to do it again.
 I’ve learned what his promise is worth.
 I need time, and I need to learn to trust my gut and my heart and never to allow myself to be misled.
-The biggest betrayal I did to myself.
-I felt something was wrong, and I trusted his words instead of my heart.
+The biggest betrayal was what I did to myself.
+I felt something was wrong.
+I felt it.
+But I trusted his words instead of my heart.
 That will never happen to me again.”

 Trust your gut, not someone else’s words.